MaximeBonnet27/FrameworkDar/README.md

 - build : mvn package
 - run: java -jar wasp-1.0-SNAPSHOT-jar-with-dependencies.jar /path/to/wasp-conf.json

+WARNING: if you want to test directly the project after a pull from git.
+Here's what you have to do:
+- mvn install in WASP directory and mvn package for each example.
-WASP server configuration
+- indicate the absolute location of jar of exemples in wasp-conf.json file WASP server configuration
 -------
 To run WASP-server you need to passe a json file like the following exemple.